JoshMcKin/em_aws/README.md

 ## Connection Pooling (keep-alive)

+We use [HotTub](https://github.com/JoshMcKin/hot_tub) to manage connection pooling.
 To enable connection pooling set the :pool_size to anything greater than 0.
 By default :inactivity_timeout is set to 0 which will leave the connection open for as long as the client allows.
 Connects are created lazy, so pools grow until they meet the set pool size.

     require 'aws-sdk'